MileHacker Logo

 Health-Related Entry

-As of early 2024, Turkey does not have any specific health-related entry requirements, like mandatory vaccinations beyond routine ones, for general tourism.
+As of early 2024, Turkey has no specific health-related entry requirements, like mandatory vaccinations beyond routine ones, for regular sightseeing.
 Travelers ought to make certain their routine vaccinations, like MMR, Diphtheria-Tetanus-Pertussis, and Polio, remain current.
 See your doctor or a travel clinic before your trip for personalized health advice.

 Visa & Passport Tips